marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 ![jj591583_figure02](../ef6/media/jj591583-figure02.png)

 The Required attribute will also affect the generated database by making the mapped property non-nullable.
-Notice that the Title field has changed to “not null”.
+Notice that the Title field has changed to ?not null?.

 > **Note:** In some cases it may not be possible for the column in the database to be non-nullable even though the property is required.
 For example, when using a TPH inheritance strategy data for multiple types is stored in a single table.
 If a derived type includes a required property the column cannot be made non-nullable since not all types in the hierarchy will have this property.

+?

 ![jj591583_figure03](../ef6/media/jj591583-figure03.png)

+?

 ## MaxLength and MinLength